The series is over, but the AT Parenting Community is open until Thursday.

 ★ ★ ★ ★ ★

-AT Parenting Survival for Anxiety and OCD is for parents helping kids with anxiety or OCD of any age, from toddlerhood all the way up to young adults.
+This AT Parenting Community is for parents helping kids with anxiety or OCD of any age, from toddlerhood all the way up to young adults.

 What if I don’t have a diagnosis

-You do not need a formal diagnosis in order to benefit from our resources.
+You do not need a formal diagnosis in order to join the community.
 Some parents wait years before they are able to get a formal diagnosis.
 It is important to be proactive and build those skills right away for your child’s long-term success.